altocodenl/tagaway-mobile/tagaway/lib/readme.md

 First we will cover the case in which we obtained an error.

 If we got an error code 0, we have no connection.
 If we got a 403, it is almost certainly because our session has expired.
-In both cases, other parts of the code will print an error message.
+In both cases, the `ajax` function will print an error message.
 If, however, the error was neither a 0 nor a 403, we will report it with a code `HOMETAGS:CODE`.

 ```dart
       if (response ['code'] != 200) {